 The stages subsequent to the first one mimic the feedback researchers get from various interactions with peer researchers in the research process before a first journal submission.
 Stage 2 mimics, for example, immediate feedback from colleagues over lunch, during seminars, or in coffee breaks at conferences.
-Stage 3 mimics indirect feedback by means of seeing competitive papers that gain a lot of visibility through endorsements by colleagues, or by being presented in seminars or at conferences.
-Stage 4 solicits a final estimate whereby researchers are allowed to attach weight to estimates of others whom, for example, they believe implement a superior methodology that they are unable to code themselves.
-We like to emphasize that all these stages are designed in a way to keep the full dynamics of a refereeing process at a scientific journal out of scope.17
+Stage 3 mimics indirect feedback by means of seeing competitive papers that gain a lot of visibility through endorsements by colleagues or that are presented in seminars or at conferences.
+Stage 4 solicits a final estimate whereby researchers are allowed to attach weight to estimates of others who, for example, they believe implement a superior methodology that they are unable to code themselves.
+We emphasize that all of these stages are designed in a way to keep the full dynamics of a referee process at a scientific journal out of scope.
+17